 Traditional outbound sales tactics rely on cold emails, voicemails and the same generic elevator pitch offering an enticing discount.
 Once this type of sales rep has a buyer on the phone, most of the effort is focused on qualifying the lead based on their budget size and their authority to make decisions on how to spend it.

-The problem with this traditional method of outbound selling is that modern buyers and decision makers no longer rely on messages from sales representatives to learn about products and services.
+The problem with this traditional method of outbound selling is that modern buyers and decision stage decision makers no longer rely on messages from sales to learn about products and services.
 They are also not ready for a sales presentation at this early stage of their buyer’s journey.
-Instead, they’re looking more to have a productive two-way conversation with an expert who can help them find a solution to achieve their goal or solve the challenge they're experiencing.
+Instead, they’re looking more to have a productive two-way email list conversation with an expert who can help them find a solution to achieve their goal or solve the challenge they're experiencing.

 An inbound salesperson’s initial outreach involves making an offer that aligns with the Awareness stage of a buyer’s journey.
 An example of this might be offering a free consultation or e-book about the topic that the customer is researching.
 Furthermore, an inbound sales expert knows to implement the following steps to effectively “connect” with the buyer.

+Define targeted buyer personas.
 One of the most important pages to take out of the inbound sales playbook is defining your buyer personas.
-This helps you to develop inbound sales strategies around a qualified lead’s preferences.
+This traditional sales blog posts inbound marketing efforts helps you to develop inbound strategies around a qualified lead’s preferences.
 Establishing your buyer personas involves doing your research, interviewing existing or ideal customers and asking the right questions to learn basic and specific details that will reveal how to appeal to a certain persona.